Jkremr/pagila-queries/README.md

 ;
 ```

-/*3a.
+3a.
 Add a middle_name column to the table actor.
-Specify the appropriate column type*/
+Specify the appropriate column type

 ```sql
 ALTER TABLE actor